mmm/slurm-on-gpus/example-isolated-gpu-cluster.md

 Edit `licensing.tfvars` to set some missing variables.

-You can optionally edit 3 fields: the service account and the encryption key we're using to create the license server as well as the static internal IP we've reserved for the license server (output of the network step above).
+You can optionally edit 3 fields: the service account and the encryption key (output of the setup step above) as well as the static internal IP we've reserved for the license server (output of the network step above).

 Near the top, edit